Grover Hot Springs State Park

 Day Use

 Day Use parking is $8 ($7 for seniors 62 and older) and is availble sunrise to sunset.
-If you have paid for pool admission, day use parking is included.
 Dogs must remain on a leash.
 Popular day use activites include picnicking in our spacious and scenic picnic area along the banks of Hot Springs Creek and hiking.
-Hikes vary from a flat and easy stroll around the meadow on our newly-constructed, ADA accessible boardwalk; to a moderate hike to a waterfall located on Forest Service land; to longer, more strenuous hikes uphill to Burside Lake or Charity Valley.
+Hikes vary from a flat and easy stroll around the meadow on our newly-constructed, ADA accessible boardwalk; to a moderate hike to a waterfall located on Forest Service land; to longer, more strenuous hikes uphill to Burnside Lake or Charity Valley.
 Click on the "Brochure" link near the top of this page to see a map of the trails within the park boundaries.

 Charcoal fires are PROHIBITED in the day use area: Districtwide Day Use - Charcoal Restrictions